-The academic program in Cancer Biology will require that each student take at least nine graded courses, six quarters of Introduction to Experimental Cancer Biology, and complete two research rotations for a total of 10.5 course credits.
+The academic program in Cancer Biology will require that each student take at least five graded courses and complete two research rotations.

 Cancer Biology Fundamentals (CABI 30800).
 This course introduces students to key aspects of cancer biology, including fundamental molecular mechanisms (includes tumor suppressor and oncogene function, cell cycle checkpoint control, cytokinesis defects and aneuploidy, DNA damage sensing & repair, cell death mechanisms, cellular senescence) underpinning the initiation and progression of disease.
 These lectures are taught alongside an introduction to clinical and translational perspectives, on the topics of epidemiology, pathology, diagnosis and staging, and the basis for various therapeutic strategies with an emphasis on four different organ sites to illustrate key points.
 The course concludes with an examination of how to identify important research questions in cancer biology and the importance of innovation in research.
 Course Director - Lingen.
 Autumn.

 Translational Approaches in Cancer Biology (CABI 32000).
 This is a lab/clinic-based course in which students complete training objectives in multiple modules of translational/applied cancer research (clinical, animal models, targeted therapy, intellectual property, bioinformatics, nanotechnology and population science).
 The emphasis of the course is hands-on experience and a high degree of independence is expected.
 Trainees select a topic on which to write up a final discussion paper and each student will deliver a presentation on their topic that incorporates elements of the different translational elements discussed during the quarter.
 Course Director -Macleod.
 Spring.